joergdietrich/i3geoweather/README.rst

 Dependencies
 ------------

-i3geoweather depends on the Python requests_ library.
+i3geoweather depends on the Python requests_ library. i3geoweather output uses `FontAwesome <http://fontawesome.io>`_ for its output.
+You should download the free FontAwesome zip file and copy fontawesome-webfont.ttf to your ~/.fonts/ directory.

 Usage
 -----